Misumi West Port

-The Misumi West Port (ŽOŠp¼`, Misumi Nishikō) is a historic port built by the Meiji Government in 1884.
-Its location along the Ariake Sea in Kumamoto Prefecture was chosen due to the naturally deep waters which could accommodate large ships.
-The port developed into a major shipping point for coal from the Miike Coal Mines as well as commodities like rice, wheat and flour.
-In 2015, it received world heritage status as one of the Sites of Japan's Meiji Industrial Revolution.
+The Misumi West Port (三角西港, Misumi Nishikō) is a historic port built by the Meiji Government in 1884.
+Its location along the Ariake Sea in Kumamoto Prefecture was chosen due to its deep waters which could accommodate large ships.
+It served as major shipping port for coal from the Miike Coal Mines and commodities like rice, wheat and flour.
+In 2015, it received World Heritage status as one of the Sites of Japan's Meiji Industrial Revolution.

 Stone masons from the nearby Amakusa Islands contributed to the construction of the port, and the original stone quay, which can still be seen today, is a testament to their skills.
 The design of the port also included well laid out roads, drainage canals and bridges, which remain as they were during the Meiji Period and have been designated important cultural properties.